 This section of the website looks at the variety of paint finishes we are able to supply our products with.
 Please note that If you want a particular finish that is not shown simply contact us for advice and we will see if we are able to help.

-To prevent oxidization of the metal prior to the top coat of paint being applied (and to aid adhesion of the finished paint surface) all our products are supplied as standard in black primer.
+To prevent oxidization of the metal prior to the top coat of paint being applied (and to aid adhesion of the finished paint surface) many of our products are supplied as standard in black primer.

 It is therefore important to understand this is not the final finish (as primer it is not designed to be exposed to the elements for prolonged periods of time.)
 As such we always recommend that all gates, fencing or railings are painted with a minimum of 2 coats of hardwearing exterior grade paint prior to exposure to the elements.